 Installing PCRaster with Conda¶

 PCRaster is available on conda-forge and can be installed using conda.
 Supported platforms are Linux, macOS and Windows.
-On the Apple M1 platform our osx-64 version can be used, see below.

 After setting up Conda you can create a new environment and install PCRaster.

 To only install the latest PCRaster version use:

 conda create --name pcraster -c conda-forge python=3.10 numpy pcraster campo lue matplotlib-base spyder spotpy

 Always use the conda-forge channel when installing further packages into your PCRaster environment.

 If you installed previous versions of PCRaster (4.2 or older) you must remove their entries from the PATH and PYTHONPATH environment variables before activating your environment.
 Modifying PATH and PYTHONPATH environment variables as required for previous PCRaster versions is not necessary anymore starting from version 4.3, the settings are done automatically when you activate your environment.